 On the instruction page before I began building bag set three I was introduced to Mickey’s Parrot which is a re-colour of a bird part that has been in quite a few LEGO Friends and LEGO Elves sets, personally I think the choice to use this mould instead of the normal classic parrot was a great decision.
 It adds to the cartoon feel of this set and brings a little more life to the set.

-On to bag set three and Minnie finally joins Mickey on the Steamboat, but before they can embark on their adventure together,
+On to bag set three and Minnie finally joins Mickey on the LEGO Steamboat Willie, but before they can embark on their adventure together,

 I should really finish building the rest of the boat.